Jagdstaffel 2

-Jasta 2 (Jagdstaffel Zwei in full and also known as Jasta Boelcke) was one of the best-known German Luftstreitkräfte Squadrons in World War I. Its first commanding officer was the great aerial tactician Oswald Boelcke, and it was the incubator of several notable aviation careers.
+Jasta 2 (Jagdstaffel Zwei in full and also known as Jasta Boelcke) was one of the best-known German Luftstreitkräfte squadrons in World War I. Its first commanding officer was the great aerial tactician Oswald Boelcke, and it was the incubator of several notable aviation careers.

 Formation

 As one of the first Jastas, Jasta 2 had no parent unit and there was therefore no mass transfer of personnel from existing Staffeln.
 Assigned to the German 1st Army, the unit was created with the intention that Hauptmann Oswald Boelcke would be its leader.
 Jasta 2 was formed on 10 August 1916 at Bertincourt, France.
 Boelcke was ordered to return from an inspection tour of south-eastern theatres of the War to take command and arrived back on the Western Front later that month.

 After Max Immelmann's death, Kaiser Wilhelm II had ordered Boelcke grounded for a month to avoid losing him in combat soon after Immelmann.
 He had become such an important hero to the German public, as well as such an authority on aerial warfare, that he could not be risked.
 Given a choice between a desk job and a tour of the Middle East, Boelcke downed a Nieuport over Douaumont on 27 June and reported to headquarters.
 Boelcke was detailed to share his expertise with the head of German military aviation.
 What had been known previously as the Deutsches Heer's Fliegertruppen des deutschen Kaiserreiches was being reorganized into the Luftstreitkräfte in mid-1916; this reorganization was inspired by Boelcke.
-At this time, Boelcke codified his Dicta.
-He also shared his views on creation of a fighter arm, and the organization of fighter squadrons.
+At this time, Boelcke codified his Dicta, promulgating axioms for individual pilot success, as well as a requirement for teamwork directed by a formation's leader.
+Boelcke also shared his views on creation of a fighter arm, and the organization of fighter squadrons.

 Boelcke was sent on a tour of the Balkans.
 He transited Austria to visit Turkey.
 Upon his return swing, he visited Bulgaria and the Russian Front.
 Boelcke would be visiting Wilhelm in Kovel when he received a telegram from the head of German aviation, Feldflugchef (Aviation Chief of Staff) Oberstleutnant Hermann von der Lieth-Thomsen, appointing him to raise, organize and command Royal Prussian Jagdstaffel 2.
 He was given permission to choose his own pilots to form a fighter squadron.
 Among his first selections upon his return were Manfred von Richthofen, Erwin Böhme and Hans Reimann.